 Coordination with Local Fire Department and Emergency Management Coordinator.

-The applicant(s), owner(s) or operator(s) shall submit to the local fire department and/or the Emergency Management Coordinator a copy of the site plan.
+The applicant(s), Parent Company, owner(s) or operator(s) shall submit to the local fire department and/or the Emergency Management Coordinator a copy of the site plan.

 Nothing in this section shall alleviate the need to comply with all other applicable fire laws and regulations.